MicrosoftDocs/connected-spaces/articles/communication-plan.md

 Our research shows that shoppers often have a common set of questions about technologies used in stores, and transparent disclosure can help foster their trust.
 What you choose to disclose to shoppers will depend on the unique context of your store and the range of technologies that you use.

-Dynamics 365 Connected Store does not store any video footage, does not analyze or attempt to detect faces, and does not identify individuals—and clear and accessible disclosure materials can help make this information easy for shoppers to learn about.
+Dynamics 365 Connected Spaces does not store any video footage, does not analyze or attempt to detect faces, and does not identify individuals—and clear and accessible disclosure materials can help make this information easy for shoppers to learn about.
 Our research shows that a disclosure strategy can build trust by helping shoppers understand: (1) That a technology is in use; (2) What that technology does; (3) How personal data is protected.

-Specifically, our research shows that shoppers are more comfortable with Dynamics 365 Connected Store when they understand the following:
+Specifically, our research shows that shoppers are more comfortable with Dynamics 365 Connected Spaces when they understand the following:

 - What technology is in use, when is it in use, and how does it work?